 top of page

-Most Christians will respond by quoting Jesus, "I am the way, and the truth, and the life.
-No man cometh to the Father, but by me." - (John 14:6) But does that answer the basic question?
+Jesus had already made it known to His disciples and perhaps Pilate already heard it from others when Jesus said, "I am the way, and the truth, and the life.
+No man cometh to the Father, but by me." - (John 14:6)

-Others, who claim to be Christians, consider Jesus as just a man, a son of man, a great prophet, a spokesman for God much like like Moses, Isaiah, Jeremiah, etc. the first creation of God, pointing to (Colossians 1:15).
-Is that all Jesus was/"is", just a creation of Almighty God, like angels?
-Afterall, that's what the Bible says, right?
-What is "the truth" on this?
+Some claim that Jesus was simply another created man, son of man, a great prophet, a spokesman of God, like Moses, Isaiah, Jeremiah, etc., first born of all creation of God, pointing to (Colossians 1:15).
+Is that all Jesus was/"is", a creation of God, like the angels?
+Is this "true"?
+Let's continue to explore.

-Let's began by pointing to the "fact" that there is no record of Jesus Himself writing part of scripture, the Bible.
-What we know of Him and what He did and said were related to mankind through others who heard Him and watched Him during the 3 1/2 years on earth.
-The writers said that they were "inspired of God", even though these records were not completed until after Jesus died, some well into the second century, sall these scriptures were not compiled and translated until the end of the 4th century.
+Since we have no other record of Jesus' own comments aside from what His followers wrote in scripture, we must insure that among 4000 translations after Jerome's original Latin Vulgate, we have the correct and accurate understanding of Jesus teachings.
+The writers themselves indicate that they were "inspired of God", even though these records were not completed until after Jesus died, some well into the second century, sall these scriptures were not compiled and translated until the end of the 4th century.
 Does that raise questions?
 It should.

 Let's take for example the "Pentateuch" or "Torah", the first five books of the Bible, attributed to Moses as its sole author.
 However, most ancient Rabbinical scholars and early Church fathers have concluded, based on extensive research, that there were others who co-wrote parts of the Pentateuch.
 Exploring the details of that is beyond the scope of this site.
 But if this is true, it begs the question, were these others "inspired" of God too?
 What does it mean to be "inspired"?
 How do we know for sure who was and who wasn't?
 Were those who came after the writings of these books who commented and gave oral testimony also inspired?
 (2 Thess 2:14Why is this so important?
 "All scripture is inspired of God".
 (2 Tim.
 3:16)